 Lying in wait for turkeys is another popular fall hunting technique.
-The hunter can wait near known feeding areas, roost areas or known travel corridors.
+The hunter can wait for near known feeding areas, roost areas, or known travel corridors.

-Fall turkey hunting can be just as much fun as spring hunting, but it has it challenges.
+Fall turkey hunting can be just as much fun as spring hunting, but it has its challenges.
 Success is still met with a fine turkey for the table.